-Questions to ask a therapist or counselor in Dallas, Texas
+Questions to ask a counselor or therapist in Dallas, TX

-Maybe you’ve found a few therapists in #Dallas that seem okay.
+Maybe you’ve found a few therapists in Dallas, TX that seem okay.
 Most of them suggest a phone consultation before scheduling your first counseling session.
 But, you’re not sure what you should ask.

-Questions to ask a Therapist in Dallas, Texas
+Questions to ask a Therapist in Dallas, TX

 Therapist Question #1: What sort of experience do you have with the issues I am looking for help with?